 While this may not qualify as Bay Area glamping, this cabin property in the Humboldt redwoods was too cozy to exclude.
 Sleeping up to 5, the property has two adjacent cabins set on 10 acres of private forest with two creeks and a waterfall.
 Guests will particularly love the skylit sleeping loft and glass treehouse hangout built over the creek.

 Fine Print: No minimum stay requirement.
 Free cancellation up to 60 days before check-in.
 Not recommended for children under 12.
 Pets are not allowed.
+Property is not ADA-accessible.

 Browse all of our US lodging guides